Saint Melangell's Orthodox Church

 The Communion of Western Orthodox Churches is a family of Orthodox churches based primarily in France but with communities also in other parts of continental Europe, the British Isles, the Americas, and Australia.

-We hold to the same ancient Christian Faith as the Eastern and Oriental Orthodox churches but express this in a way that is in keeping with the Orthodox forms of prayer, music, spirituality, and worship that began to develop here in the British Isles and Western Europe prior to the divisions that began in the 11th century.
+We hold to the same ancient Christian Faith as the Eastern Orthodox churches but express this in a way that is in keeping with the Orthodox forms of prayer, music, spirituality, and worship that began to develop here in the British Isles and Western Europe prior to the divisions that began in the 11th century.
 These are collectively known as the Western Rite, and are markedly different from the customs to be found in most Orthodox churches that follow the Mediterranean, Eastern European, and African traditions.
 Many of these Western Rite traditions were preserved in the practice of the Roman Catholic, Anglican, and some other western churches for many centuries and are much more accessible to British people today.

-While it is true that there have been a number of cases where Eastern and Oriental Orthodox churches have permitted communities to follow the Western Rite, history throughout the 20th and 21st centuries has taught us that, over time, antipathy towards Western Orthodoxy among some of the bishops and people of the eastern churches has often led to misunderstandings and the unfortunate breakdown of pastoral relationships.
+While it is true that there have been a number of cases where Eastern Orthodox churches have permitted communities to follow the Western Rite, history throughout the 20th and 21st centuries has taught us that, over time, antipathy towards Western Orthodoxy among some of the bishops and people of the eastern churches has often led to misunderstandings and the unfortunate breakdown of pastoral relationships.

 Therefore, our family of Western Orthodox churches has come together to practise our faith free from these difficulties.
-Still, we recognise the Eastern and Oriental churches as our sister churches and hold them in great love.
+Still, we recognise the Eastern churches as our sister churches and hold them in great love.

 There is more information about Western Orthodoxy here.

 Our Western Orthodox Church is a family of Orthodox churches, with each member church teaching and living the Orthodox Faith and way of life, in a communion of faith and love with each other.
-We share that faith and way of life with the Eastern and Oriental Orthodox churches and consider them to be sister churches which we recognise and embrace as fellow Orthodox.
+We share that faith and way of life with the Eastern Orthodox churches and consider them to be sister churches which we recognise and embrace as fellow Orthodox.

 There is more information about Western Orthodoxy here.